idaholab/moose/docs/content/modules/phase_field/introduction/FAQ.md

 and the height of the free energy barrier between equilibrium phases.
-When you change the grid spacing and keep the system dimensions the same, you change the number of elements in the interfacial region, but not the width of the interface in the
-\coordinate system you have chosen.
-So if you were to keep the system dimensions the same, simulate an interface between two phases with increasingly finer resolution, and plot the results on top of one another, you would see the same interface shape (width) represented with an increasing number of data points in the interfacial
+When you change the grid spacing and keep the system dimensions the same, you change the number of elements in the interfacial region, but not the width of the interface in the coordinate system you have chosen.
+So, if you were to keep the system dimensions the same, simulate an interface between two phases with increasingly finer resolution, and plot the results on top of one another, you would see the same interface shape (width) represented with an increasing number of data points in the interfacial